 No detailed analysis, sampling or testing of materials has been undertaken.
-Due to the nature and/or age of some properties deleterious materials e.g. asbestos can be present in the building fabric and/or the finished surfaces to such e.g. textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc.
+Due to the nature and/or age of some properties deleterious materials e.g. asbestos or Reinforced Autoclaved Aerated Concrete (RAAC) can be present in the building fabric and/or the finished surfaces to such e.g. hidden walls or roof sections, textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc.